dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/security-wpf.md

 ## Sandbox Behavior for Loose XAML Files

- Loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] files are markup-only XAML files that do not depend on any code-behind, event handler, or application-specific assembly.
-When loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] files are navigated to directly from the browser, they are loaded in a security sandbox based on the default Internet zone permission set.
+ Loose XAML files are markup-only XAML files that do not depend on any code-behind, event handler, or application-specific assembly.
+When loose XAML files are navigated to directly from the browser, they are loaded in a security sandbox based on the default Internet zone permission set.

- However, the security behavior is different when loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] files are navigated to from either a <xref:System.Windows.Navigation.NavigationWindow> or <xref:System.Windows.Controls.Frame> in a standalone application.
+ However, the security behavior is different when loose XAML files are navigated to from either a <xref:System.Windows.Navigation.NavigationWindow> or <xref:System.Windows.Controls.Frame> in a standalone application.

- In both cases, the loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] file that is navigated to inherits the permissions of its host application.
-However, this behavior may be undesirable from a security perspective, particularly if a loose [!INCLUDE[TLA2#tla_xaml](../../includes/tla2sharptla-xaml-md.md)] file was produced by an entity that is either not trusted or unknown.
+ In both cases, the loose XAML file that is navigated to inherits the permissions of its host application.
+However, this behavior may be undesirable from a security perspective, particularly if a loose XAML file was produced by an entity that is either not trusted or unknown.
 This type of content is known as *external content*, and both <xref:System.Windows.Controls.Frame> and <xref:System.Windows.Navigation.NavigationWindow> can be configured to isolate it when navigated to.
 Isolation is achieved by setting the **SandboxExternalContent** property to true, as shown in the following examples for <xref:System.Windows.Controls.Frame> and <xref:System.Windows.Navigation.NavigationWindow>:

  [!code-xaml[SecurityOverviewSnippets#FrameMARKUP](~/samples/snippets/csharp/VS_Snippets_Wpf/SecurityOverviewSnippets/CS/Window2.xaml#framemarkup)]